1millionwomentotech/toolkitten/howto/become-mentor.md

 We operate a GitHub classroom where the participants can send Pull Request, which we will ask the mentors to review.
 You will receive detailed training on how to give help with homework and do code reviews.

 If you have prior experience mentoring in hackathons or courses, especially in online environments, we would welcome your ideas, suggestions, or even your help coordinating the mentoring process.

+For those who are adventurous and kind enough based on the written code reviews, there is always a need for a senior set of eyes to pair program with beginners, especially around loops and variables, and translating word problems into basic data structures such as lists, matrices and objects.

 ### What is your onboarding process?